bresleveloper/SPXF-EX-assJsCss/README.md

 # add-css-js-ti-site

 ## Set your site
+Change paths in:
-change `config/write-manifests.json` cdn path to your site and build
+* NOT NEEDED - `config/write-manifests.json` cdn path to your site and build
+* `src/extensions/addCssJsToSite` files paths

+steps:
+* after build copy `temp\deploy` folder content to CDN path
+* add to app catalog, dont click the checkbox
+* add the app
+* add jss/css files to path in .ts file

 ### commands
 once - `gulp trust-dev-cert`